Prerna-Gyani/prerna_resume_ai/README.md

 * Platform: Streamlit Cloud
 * Entry Point: app.py
+* !!
+Download project repo add API keys in secrets.toml then can run on cloud
-* Secure API key handling via environment variables and keys to be saved in secrets.toml
+* * Secure API key handling via environment variables and keys to be saved in secrets.toml

 ---